INTERBANK

 About

-Shopstar.pe is a Peruvian e-commerce website that allows Interbank customers to exchange their credit card points for products from various marketplaces and entrepreneurs.
-In this project, I created a design system in Figma for the UX/UI team, which was struggling to deliver consistent designs.
+Shopstar is a Peruvian e-commerce platform enabling Interbank customers to redeem their credit card points for products offered by various marketplaces and entrepreneurs.
+For this project, I developed a design system in Figma to address the UX/UI team's challenges in maintaining design consistency.

 Project Goal